peanut-labs/survey-alert/README.md

 <script type="text/javascript" src="js/alert.js"></script>
 ```

-A function is also added to the head for initializing the alert with the needed parameters and the custom options (more information on these can be found in the Basic Customization section below):
+A function is also added to the head for initializing the alert with the needed parameters and the custom options (more information on these can be found in the Parameters and Basic Customization section below):

 ```html
 <script type="text/javascript">